- Show respect for your teacher. In Eastern disciplines such as martial arts and yoga,

 However, when I attend a workshop, I try to keep talking and giggling in check.

-• Keep your attention focused on the workshop teacher.
+Avoid talking to other students during class. - Keep your attention focused on the workshop teacher.
 Avoid being a know it all.

 Yes, you have had another teacher somewhere who called that movement “The Washing Machine.”

-Your old teacher was the authority on the subject and now you are.
+Your old teacher was the authority on the subject and now you are. - Take notes when sitting out of active participation.
+If for some reason,

 you absolutely can not continue the class — you are too tired, too hungry, cramps, etc. —

-• Let the teacher teach.
+by no means, leave.
+When students walk out the door, it shows a lack of respect for the teacher. - Let the teacher teach.
 If you are a teacher, under no circumstances should you voice an opinion in another teacher’s class,

 unless you are asked to do so.
 I know it is hard to resist helping the floundering girl next to you, but it is not your place.

-• Keep an open mind and please do not complain.
+Let the teacher do the teaching.
+Button your lip. ! - Keep an open mind and please do not complain.
 Be open to new ideas and possibilities.

 Try to focus on how your new teacher can expand your dance repertoire.

-Do not compare her to other teachers.
+Do not compare her to other teachers. - Watch the teacher’s performance or demonstration.

 If the teacher is kind enough to perform or demonstrate for the class, watch in silence.